MicrosoftDocs/visualstudio-docs/docs/azure/azure-sql-database-add-connected-service.md

 ---
-title: Add a connection to Azure SQL Database
+title: Add a connection to a SQL database
-description: Connect Azure SQL Database to your application by using Connected Services in Visual Studio on Windows and add a connected service.
+description: Connect your application to a SQL database on-premises or in the Azure cloud by using Connected Services in Visual Studio on Windows and add a connected service.
 author: ghogen
 manager: mijacobs
 ms.subservice: azure-development